From visiting Malmo in Sweden to exploring the stunning Cliffs of Mon, here are the 12 best day trips from Copenhagen for your next trip!

 For me, this is one of the best day trips from Copenhagen as you feel a million miles away from the city.
 This is what Denmark is all about too!

-A tour of Kronborg, Frederiksborg and Roskilde costs £104/$122.
-This is for a full-day tour (8 hours) and includes all guides and transfers.
+Check out this amazing tour of Krongorg, Frederiksborg and Roskilde.
+This is for a full-day tour (9 hours) and includes all guides and transfers.

 A short 20-minute drive away from Copenhagen is the idyllic fishing village of Dragør.
 One of the best ways of exploring this place is by bike.
 I really recommend hiring a bike for the day and exploring all the cute little side streets and shops that Dragør has to offer.

 The museum at Dragør is a little jewel and it offers a unique perspective on the average villager’s life.
 This is what life is like outside of the big city.

 The main street is filled with small shops and local restaurants where you can taste some of the fresh local seafood.
 My advice – always ask what fish has been caught that morning and go for that.